Provide accessors to enhance interoperability between xarray and MetPy.

 This method is designed for use with multiple coordinates; it returns a generator.
 To access a single coordinate, use the appropriate attribute on the accessor, or use tuple unpacking.

-Return whether or not the coordinates of other match this DataArray’s.
+Return whether the coordinates of other match this DataArray’s.

 Return the coordinate reference system (CRS) as a CFProjection object.